Hedgestock/FlipPinball/Ballterations.md

     Invisible random timer between 1 and 4mn
     Global points are more multiplied the less time there is

-Black friday
+/Black friday
     2m timed ball
     Score *0.5
     Exploding trail
     Growing trail on score

-The answer to life the universe and everything
+/The answer to life the universe and everything
     +42 global
+    *42 gobal
     42s timed ball
     42 eploding ball trail for 42s